 - any contact filter related to the update of a system or a custom field of your Contacts

-- any Receipt or Abandoned cart filters.
-Using this type of filters will allow the campaign to target contacts who are not subscribed to a list (but it will not target the ones in blacklists).
+- any Order or Abandoned cart filters.
+Using this type of filter will allow the campaign to target contacts who are not subscribed to a list, and the ones that are in the soft bounce and unsubscribed blacklist.

 - a Contact filter including a loyalty filter for the welcome of your Loyalty members (using the Loyalty subscription date, only available in Loyalty filters)